 Finally, Halloween is also a good time to teach kids about charity and sharing.
 You can go out and collect the so-called treats and then donate them as you see fit or decide together as a family.
 You can also create some kind of a game or rewards or points system where kids exchange the candy they collect for some of their favorite activities or privileges around the home.
 Get creative as a family to make this a fun and exciting time that will leave your kids all too eager to get rid of their candy.

-In the end we have to remember that getting healthy does not mean losing out, feeling deprived, or not enjoying fun or delicious experiences.
+In the end, we have to remember that getting healthy does not mean losing out, feeling deprived, or not enjoying fun or delicious experiences.
 We simply have to find alternate, smart ways to enjoy something like Halloween, without stressing our bodies and diminishing our health in the process.
 So commit to getting creative and consciously and lovingly treating yourself, your children, and others to treats that actually treat our entire wellbeing.

-Have a happy and healthy Halloween!
+Wishing you and your family a happy and healthy Halloween!